gshugh/CSC517_HW2_Rails/README.md

 Landing Page:

-    We assume that the user lands on the landing page, where he/she can then login and accomplish the tasks.
+    The app assumes that all visitors start on the same page, where visitors can browse tours or create an account in order to bookmark tours, book tours, etc.

-    That is, we assume that the user will never type a URL like ".../photos" into their web browser.
+    Tacit in this assumption is that the user will never type a URL like ".../photos" into their web browser.

-    Every user has the same login page which is also the landing page.
-    The user can either login and gain more functionality or they can see only the list of all tours and reviews.
-    We are using the same login page to redirect a user to same user dashboard, but this dashboard has been customized to show only the relevant links to the user.
+App Interactions

+    Users interact with the app depending on their role.
+There are currently four roles, each with an increasing ability to perform functions.
+The four roles are visitors, customers, agents, and admins.

+    Visitors are users of the system who have not logged into the system.
+    They are limited to browsing tours, browsing reviews, and creating an account.

+    Customers are users of the system who have registered with the system (as a customer) and have logged into the system.
+In addition to browsing tours and reviews, customers can bookmark tours of interest, review tours that have completed, and book tours.

+    Agents are users of the system who have registered with the system (as an agent) and have logged into the system.
+Agents are able to create tours, create locations, and can examine aggregate statistics about the tours they have created (bookmarks, bookings, reviews, etc).

+    The admin is a unique, preconfigured user that can perform all of the tasks that the other users can perform.
+The admin cannot change his password or username, but uniquely can create new users (customers or agents).

+    Details about the roles of the different users and the steps required to perform diffeent tasks are outlined below.

 Miscellaneous Notes:

     Testing: